 clients

-Our clients are primarily non-food A-Brand manufacturers.
-They create and sell innovative branded products in Europe and seek to create sustainable value added from their brands and innovations.
+Our clients are primarily branded non-food manufacturers.
+They create and sell distinctive products in Europe and seek to build sustainable value from their brands, innovations and distribution networks.

-We are also consulted by retailers on selective distribution networks and online intellectual property.
+We are also consulted by retailers on selective distribution networks and online intellectual property matters.

-Our clients seek pragmatic solutions, which are commercially effective, operationally viable and legally compliant.
+Our advice is pragmatic by design: commercially effective, operationally workable and legally compliant.

 approach